h1lyl1ly/Contributions/README.md

 # [willOwisp.xyz](willOwisp.xyz) contributions

 Remote, but together\
-The list of projects will be posted here, but i contribute faster, than i post it 😇🤓🤗
+The list of projects will be posted here, but we contribute faster, than i post it 😇🤓🤗

 # The List of Projects